 How to Slip & Roll in Boxing

 The boxing slip and roll movements are and essential defense move.
 Slipping and rolling are moves used in boxing to avoid being punched.
 They are very calculated moves that are usually used in the ring, but can still be learned and applied while working on the mitts.
 If you want to learn how to break down slipping and rolling in boxing, check out this introduction, along with some boxing footwork instructions from our Gloveworx coaches.

 Why We Slip and Roll

 Two of the most fundamental concepts of boxing are defense and offense.
 As important as it is to learn how to hit, it's equally important to learn how to avoid your opponents' gloves as they come flying toward you.
 Boxers learn how to slip and roll in boxing for both offensive and defensive functions.
 When you move to avoid being punched, you’re moving defensively, and when you move to come forward and throw your opponent off balance, you’re moving offensively.

 How We Slip and Roll in Boxing

 To properly slip or roll, your movement is primarily based on footwork and hip hinging.
 These are the vital mechanics of executing these techniques effectively and maintaining your balance and control.

 A slip is a head movement that doubles as an avoidance tactic to "slip punches."
 When you move your head to one side of your shoulder to dodge a blow, you have essentially completed a boxing slips.
 It’s a very subtle movement and, as such, it’s a very effective tactic when executed correctly.
-Whether your opponent has thrown a jab or a straight right hand, you can slip to the right or the left.
+Whether your opponent has thrown a jab or punches, you can slip to the right or the left.
 A boxing slip is performed in the same way, no matter which direction you choose to dip toward.